 Tiana’s Place Menu

-Choosing a desert is of course easy.
+Choosing a dessert is of course easy.
 It has to be the Beignets!

 Disney Cruise Royal Palace